6.3.3.2 Ways of Measuring Political Competence

 ● The environment is a shared asset, and a government is responsible for the regulations that protect it (3.3.1.5).

-● Prudence (2.6) is an essential aspect of political competence.
+● Prudence (2.6) is essential.
 Politicians should take account of the likely future impact of current decisions in each of the above fields, as well as on social harmony, foreign policy, and the use of military force.

 ● Negotiation (2.4) is a key aspect of a politician’s role: with each other to form policy, with the public to win its support for policies, with institutions and private service-providers, and with representatives of other countries.